 Timing is Everything

 Content amplification is all about offering the right content to the right audience at the right time.
-That is why understanding your public’s needs and interests are the key to a successful content strategy.
+That is why understanding your public’s needs and interests are the keys to a successful content strategy.
 As Arnie Kuenn stated for Content Marketing Institute: “Using a cross-channel content strategy to re-engage your customers along their path to conversion is how you find success in content amplification”.
 Tracking, analyzing and optimizing each marketing activities are also essential steps of a good content marketing strategy.

 Content distribution may not seem complicated to the inexperienced marketer, but it is actually a lot more difficult than it seems at first glance because it requires collaboration among SEO & social media experts, content strategists, copywriters and more.